laiquet/idtrackerai-enhanced/docs/source/user_guide/socialnet.rst

     Check the source code at https://gitlab.com/polavieja_lab/socialnet.

-SocialNet, presented in [1]_, is a model of collective behavior that is both predictive and insightful thanks to an organization in two modules.
-The first module gives a map of how two individuals interact in the collective while the second module gives how each individual aggregates the information of neighbours.
+SocialNet, presented in [1]_, is a deep learning model of collective behavior that learns the rules governing how animals influence each other.
+It is organized into two interpretable modules: a *pair-interaction subnetwork* that maps how one individual affects another, and an *aggregation subnetwork* that describes how each individual weighs and combines the influences of all its neighbors.

-The model is trained using a set of trajectory files, from idtracker.ai or any other compatible source.
+The model is trained on trajectory files produced by idtracker.ai or any other compatible source.

 .. figure:: https://gitlab.com/polavieja_lab/socialnet/-/raw/master/socialnet_architecture.png
     :alt: SocialNet diagram